r3-l5-r3/dotfiles/README.md

 # dotfiles
-Personal dotfiles for Mi Notebook Air laptop(Arch Linux).
-This includes my configuration files for AwesomeWM 4.0, dunst, termite, and Firefox CSS styles.
+Personal dotfiles for Mi Notebook Air laptop (Arch Linux).
+This includes my configuration files for AwesomeWM 4.0, dunst, termite, newsbeuter, vim and various Firefox CSS styles.

+Wallpaper is [Deus Ex Machina II](http://desktopography.net/portfolios/deus-ex-machina-ii/?pnt=1501) by Klangwelt, part of the Desktopograhy 2015 Exhibition.

-Colours are largely based off of [base16-bespin](https://github.com/khamer/base16-termite/blob/master/themes/base16-bespin.config).
+Colours are largely based off of [base16-bespin](https://github.com/khamer/base16-termite/blob/master/themes/base16-bespin.config) by chriskempson.

 GTK+ programs use the [Pop-Slim-Dark](https://github.com/system76/pop-gtk-theme) theme.

 Firefox CSS are Stylish themes, some with modified colours (as found in the FF-css directory), as follows: